Andrew Webster (rugby league): Penrith Panthers

 In 2020, Webster joined the Penrith Panthers as an assistant coach ahead of the 2021 NRL season, replacing Trent Barrett.

 Webster would go on to win back-to-back Premierships with the Panthers in 2021 and 2022.
 During round 9 of the 2022 NRL season, Webster coached Penrith for one NRL game when head coach Ivan Cleary was absent, along with fellow assistant coach Cameron Ciraldo.

 New Zealand Warriors

 On 8 July 2022, the New Zealand Warriors announced that Webster had been appointed as their head coach, beginning with the 2023 season.
 Webster led to the Warriors to a top four finish, and the club's first home semifinal since 2007, during a highly successful first season in charge.

 On 27 September 2023, Webster received the Dally M Coach of the Year award, after taking the New Zealand Warriors to a preliminary final from 15th on the ladder in 2022.

 However, the club could not back up a strong 2023 season with the club finishing 13th on the table at the conclusion of the 2024 NRL season.

 In the 2025 NRL season, Webster guided the New Zealand Warriors to a 6th placed finish on the table.
 They were eliminated in the first week of the finals by Penrith.

+2026

+On 20 August, the Warriors announced that they re-signed Webster until the end of 2032.